 |A full balance bridge anchored on both sides, typical of Panerai movement construction|

 The Equation of Time 8 Days is available in two guises.
 The first is the Radiomir 1940 (PAM516), limited to 200 pieces, with a 48mm steel case.
 This costs US$21,500 or S$29,100.

 The second is the Luminor 1950 Equation of Time 8 Days Acciaio (PAM601), a 100-piece limited edition that’s also steel and 47mm.
 This is priced at US$22,000 or S$29,800.

-While pricey by the standards of an average Panerai, the Equation of Time 8 Days is overly expensive compared to similar complications from other brands, which usually pair it with a perpetual calendar.
+While pricey by the standards of an average Panerai, the Equation of Time 8 Days is not overly expensive compared to similar complications from other brands, which usually pair it with a perpetual calendar.
 Though the equation of time is not a function typical of Panerai, it is an intriguing and uncommon feature that adds a mechanical interest to a watch that appeals primarily for its aesthetic.

 You may also enjoy these.

 Hands-On With The Panerai Radiomir 1940 Marina Militare 3 Days Acciaio PAM587 (With Photos And Price)

 Panerai's most successful speciality has always been historical remakes made in small numbers, just like the new Radiomir 1940 Marina Militare 3 Days Acciaio PAM587.